 Online safety is not a one-time conversation.
 If you need help knowing when to talk to your kids about being online, use these Three Teachable Moments when giving your child their first device or phone, or at their thirteenth birthday.

-It is useful to discuss your expectations for online safety with your child when you purchase a new device for them.
-The next time a new tablet, phone, gaming system, or wearable device enters your home, complete the customizable safety suggestions on the Device Online Safety Cards.
+Don’t just give your child access to a new device without establishing some rules.
+The next time a new tablet, phone, video game console, laptop, smart speaker, smart watch, or fitness tracker enters your home, complete the customizable safety suggestions on the Safety Cards.

 Cyberbullying is a sensitive matter and difficult to understand for all parties involved.
 Understanding Cyberbullying guides parents through the steps in recognizing it as well as suggests actions to combat cyberbullying.